SummaryRead the full fact sheet

 - They seem persistently depressed or anxious.

-- They start abusing substances, such as cigarettes or alcohol, or their use increases dramatically.
+- They start abusing substances, such as drugs, cigarettes or alcohol, or their use increases dramatically.

 - They won’t communicate about where they’re going, what they’re doing or how they’re feeling.